IAR 80: Prototypes

 A number of minor problems turned up during the prototype phase, and were dealt with over the next year.
 To improve power the design was updated to mount the newer 930 hp IAR K14 IIIc36.
 However this engine was slightly heavier than the IIIc32, which required the rear fuselage to be stretched to move the center of gravity back into the proper position.
-The extra space in the fuselage allowed the fuel tanks to be increased in volume to 455 L. The wing was also enlarged and the tail was revised to eliminate the bracing struts.
+The extra space in the fuselage allowed the fuel tanks to be increased in volume to 455 L. The wings were also enlarged and the tail was revised to eliminate the bracing struts.

 A side effect of this extreme rearward position was that the pilot had even worse forward visibility while taxiing than most other taildraggers.
 To address this somewhat, the pilot's seat was raised slightly and a bubble canopy was added.

 The updated prototype was tested competitively against the Heinkel He 112, which had arrived in Romania as the start of a potentially large order.
 Although the He 112 was more heavily armed with two machine guns and two 20 mm cannon, the IAR 80 proved to be a better design and the ARR ordered 100 IAR 80s in December 1939 while only 30 He 112s were accepted.
 The government in Bucharest ordered another 100 IAR 80s in August 1940.
 Further orders for batches of 50 IAR 80s followed on 5 September 1941 and 11 April 1942, then another 100 on 28 May 1942, to be followed by 35 of the IAR 81C development in February 1943, with a further 15 in January 1944.